 students in the department

-Our friendly department and class sizes make it easy to get to know professors who are committed to advising, mentoring, and discipleship.
+Our friendly department, manageable class sizes, and opportunities for mentoring make it easy to get to know professors, who are committed to forming whole and holy persons.

 Our professors are passionate, innovative teachers and campus leaders in team-teaching and the use of classroom technology and new media.